Designing Phase Sensitive Probes of Monopole Superconducting Order: Tight-binding model of Josephson junction

-in which $\hat{t} = t_0(k_y, k_z)\sigma_0 + \mathbf{t}(k_y, k_z) \cdot \boldsymbol{\sigma}$ describes spin-independent and spin-dependent hopping across the junction barrier.
+where $\hat{t}(k_y, k_z) = t_0(k_y, k_z)\sigma_0 + \mathbf{t}(k_y, k_z) \cdot \boldsymbol{\sigma}$ describes spin-independent and spin-dependent hopping across the junction barrier.
 Here, we consider only one site at the barrier for simplicity.
-Including more sites will increase the amount of in-gap Andreev states but not affect the overall qualitative features of the Josephson current, \textit{e.g.} its periodicity.
+Including more sites will increase the amount of in-gap Andreev states but not affect the overall qualitative features of the Josephson current, \textit{e.g.} its periodicity. \end{widetext}